underscoreio/essential-slick/src/pages/modifying.md

 // res5: Long = 7
 ~~~

 The argument to `messages returning` is a `Query`, which is why `messages.map(_.id)` makes sense here.
-We can provide that the return value is a primary key by looking up the record we just inserted:
+We can show that the return value is a primary key by looking up the record we just inserted:

 ~~~ scala
 messages.filter(_.id === 7L).firstOption